maul1609/bulk-ice-aggregation/README.tex.md

-# Steady-state ice-ice aggregation
+# Steady-state ice-ice aggregation model
-A steady-state ice-ice aggregation model, using bulk-microphysics, written in FORTRAN
+>A steady-state ice-ice aggregation model, using bulk-microphysics, written in FORTRAN

 ## Compilation:
 gfortran should be installed on your system, then: